Colour changing trees by a waterfall in central Ontario

 A striking perspective of a red-orange maple tree’s canopy from beneath, highlighting the rich hues of autumn leaves.

-Stretching over 890 kilometres, Ontario’s Bruce Trail offers some of the best hiking opportunities.
+Stretching over 1,300 kilometres, Ontario’s Bruce Trail offers some of the best hiking opportunities.
 Sections of the trail, particularly around the Niagara Escarpment, provide spectacular views of the fall foliage.

-5. Prince Edward County
+5. Autumn Leaves in Prince Edward County

 A picturesque scene of maples in Prince Edward County, Ontario, as their leaves transform into brilliant autumn hues.